Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: INTRODUCTION

 The contributions of our work are summarized as follows: \begin{itemize} \item We propose a Transformer-based grasping framework for fruit grasping and demonstrate the superior efficacy and efficiency of the Transformer models against a CNN+LSTM baseline model. \item We design a learning-based control framework that incorporates safe grasping force estimation using tactile \& visual information obtained via two explorative actions: pinching and sliding, which do not require any prior knowledge of physical contact or geometrical models.
 Besides, the control parameter is directly formulated as the depth value read from the tactile feedback without any aid of external force-torque sensors. \item We experimentally evaluate the proposed grasping framework on a diverse set of fruits and achieve an end-to-end demonstration of fruit grasping.
-Besides, by performing the attention analysis, we show that the trained Transformer models take advantage of the attention mechanism to: i) incorporate more contact area information for the grasping task, such as local contact region in tactile images and fruit surface near gripper's fingertips in visual images; and to ii) capture long-term dependencies between initial and final grasping status. \end{itemize}
+Besides, by performing the attention analysis, we show that the trained Transformer models take advantage of the attention mechanism to: i) incorporate more contact area information for the grasping task, such as local contact region in tactile images and fruit surface near the gripper's fingertips in visual images; and to ii) capture long-term dependencies between initial and final grasping status. {Furthermore, we conduct detailed sensitivity analysis for tactile images and visual images with different data qualities.
+We evaluate the robustness of our transformer models according to the difference in outputs.} \item {By employing our model trained on a large fruit dataset as the pre-trained model for our collected banana dataset, we observe improved training efficiency and higher success rates in both the training process and online grasping experiments.} \end{itemize}